Speaker Breakup and how to reduce its distortion

 As it’s based on impedance rise-up, an EQ in DSP will not have an impact.

-The result is depending of woofer’s motor but it will impact mainly the H3 in most cases.
-It depends on the design of the motor, the voice coil and the inductance value, the lower and more linear it is, the less there is current distortion and distortion in the medium (i.e. a plateau distortion which is not linked to the excursion), which explains why a notch has no effectiveness on the distortion of compressions and tweeters as well as other speaker as 18Sound AIC speakers.
+The result depends on the woofer’s motor, but it mainly impacts the H3 in most cases.
+It depends on the design of the motor, the voice coil, and the inductance value.
+The lower and more linear it is, the less current distortion and distortion in the midrange occur (i.e., a plateau distortion not linked to excursion), which explains why a notch filter has no effect on the distortion of compression drivers, tweeters, and other speakers such as 18Sound AIC speakers.

 It’s important to note that these filtering techniques are most effective when the break-up rise up in frequency (one or more big peaks) and/or when woofer is rising up in his final box.
 If the breakup is already damped, so more or less flat and the woofer has already a flat response in box, it will useless to try something about it.